kyash11/kyash11/README.md

 - 👋 Hi, I’m @kyash11
-- 👀 I’m interested in ..
+- 👀 I’m interested in Blockchain Developement
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me khadeyash00@gmail.com
+- 📫 How to reach me yashkhade04@gmail.com

 <!---
 kyash11/kyash11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.